List of 8 Best Hiking Emergency Beacon and Buying Guide

 Spy Tec STI GL300 Mini Portable Personal Locator Beacon

 It features satellite technology and motion-activated tracking.
-This helps the device to keep track of movement accurately and also, delivers the location to you in real-time.
+This helps the device keep track of movement accurately and delivers the location to you in real-time.
 This locator gives you updates as frequently as every 5 seconds.
 It also comprises a geofencing feature that sends you an email or a text once the person you are tracking moves.

 This Spy Tec locator beacon is a lightweight and compact device that does not weigh you down.
-So, for your outdoor expeditions like backpacking and hiking, you can trust that it won’t add unnecessary weight.
+So, for outdoor expeditions like backpacking and hiking, you can trust that it won’t add unnecessary weight.
 You can access the tracking reports of this beacon from any device.
 This beacon also does not produce unnecessary loud sounds.

 Highlighted Features: